MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Result and Discussion

-\textbf{Single Modality vs Multi-Modality fusion:} We compare the performance of a single modality and different combinations of modalities in Table \ref{cross-subject-single}.
-The fusion of all modalities obtains the best results, which indicates that the multimodal isomorphism and fusion mechanism in MMTSA mines the complementary information among modalities more comprehensively.
+To investigate the importance of the multimodal fusion of MMTSA, We compare the performance on the MMAct dataset when taking a single modality or a combination of multiple modalities as input, see Figure \ref{modal-com}.
+The modalities we evaluate include RGB video, accelerometer data of smartphone (denoted as A1), accelerometer data of smartwatch (denoted as A2), gyroscope data (denoted as G), and orientation data (denoted as O).
+Combining inputs of different types of modalities yields better recognition results than using a single visual modality or IMU-based modality as input.
+It indicates that the multimodal isomorphism and fusion mechanism in MMTSA mines the complementary information among modalities more comprehensively.

+We also qualitatively evaluate our proposed model by visualizing various modality embeddings for the MMAct dataset.
+We input different modal data and extract output features of the last fully connected layer from the best-performing MMTSA, and project them to 2-dimensional space using t-SNE.
+Figure \ref{fig:vis-mmact} clearly shows that multimodal features extracted from the last FC layer are more discriminative than either RGB video features or IMU features.
+This further indicates that MMTSA is capable of fusing consistent and complementary information from different modalities to enable effective feature extraction.